 "Persuasive and powerful legal writing can only be achieved through clear thinking, clean organization, and the hard work necessary to edit, proofread, and rewrite."

-View Professor Swift's research: SSRN Author Page -- Ken Swift
+View Instructor Swift's research: SSRN Author Page -- Ken Swift

 Legal Writing Instructor Ken Swift graduated with honors from Hamline University School of Law in 1995.
 While in law school, he was a published member of the Hamline Law Review and a member of the civil mock trial team.
 Prior to joining the Hamline faculty, Swift was in private practice in Saint Paul, specializing in civil litigation.